yufeng97/COMP90024-CCC-notes/README.md

         - Supports networking of OpenStack services
         - Offers an API for users to define networks and the attachments into them, e.g.:  switches, routers
         - Port management, e.g. default SSH, VM-specific rules, ...
-- > [sample Q3 B]  Describe the interplay between these components that allows a researcher to create an instance of a virtual machine through a pre-existing snapshot from a non-public NeCTAR Cloud image, e.g. a snapshot created by a user.
+- > [sample Q3 B]  Describe the **interplay between these components** that allows a researcher to **create an instance** of a virtual machine through a **pre-existing snapshot** from a non-public NeCTAR Cloud image, e.g. a snapshot created by a user.
 [3]

+    - 登录认证，Nova创建守护VM，调度请求，调解计算服务，swift查找资源，

-    - Authenticate via Keystone. provide unimelb id and password for MRC.
+    - **Authenticate via Keystone**. provide unimelb id and password for MRC.
 And Keystone identity enable us to use other components in the system so that the system knows that's us using them.
-    - Daemon that creates/terminates VMs through hypervisor APIs via Nova-computer
+    - **Daemon that creates/terminates VMs** through hypervisor APIs via Nova-computer
     - schedules VM instance requests from queue and determines which server host to run via Nova-scheduler
-    - Mediates interactions between compute services and other components, e.g. image database via Nova-conductor
+    - **Mediates interactions** between compute services and other components, e.g. image database via Nova-conductor
-    - looking up resoueces required via Swift/Glance
+    - **looking up resoueces** required via Swift/Glance
     - preparing the VM on machine required
-- > Describe the approach that would be taken using the openStack Heat service for deployment of SaaS solutions onto the Cloud.
+- > Describe the approach that would be taken using the openStack Heat service for **deployment of SaaS** solutions onto the Cloud.
 [2]
     1. Create the template file according to your requirements
     2. Provide environment details (name of key file, image id, etc)
     3. Select a name for your stack and confirm the parameters